 When and Where: February 17, 2018 – Manchester, N.H.
 (SNHU Fieldhouse)

 The Penmen return to action Tuesday, Feb.
-20 (5:30 p.m.) when they take on Assumption College in the regular-season finale.
-SNHU will then host an NE10 Championship first round match Friday, Feb.
-23 against an opponent to be determined.
+20 (7:30 p.m.) when they take on Assumption College in the regular-season finale before playing in an NE10 Championship first round contest Friday, Feb.
+23, with the venue and opponent to be determined.

 For the latest on Southern New Hampshire University athletics, follow the Penmen via social media on Twitter, Facebook, Youtube and Instagram.
 Sign up to receive text message alerts and e-mail newsletters about your favorite Penmen teams here.